Nathan Cassidy: Stand-up Comedy

-After a brief spell on the UK comedy circuit in 2000–01 Cassidy became a regular on the UK Comedy circuit in 2009, and has performed solo shows at the Edinburgh Festival Fringe every year since 2010 including being the only live performer at the 2020 Edinburgh Fringe which was otherwise cancelled due to the COVID-19 pandemic.
+After a brief spell on the UK comedy circuit in 2000–01, Cassidy became a regular on the UK Comedy circuit in 2009, and has performed solo shows at the Edinburgh Festival Fringe every year since 2010 including being the only live performer at the 2020 Edinburgh Fringe which was otherwise cancelled due to the COVID-19 pandemic.

-In 2025, Nathan's two shows 'Piracy' and 'It's Not The End Of The World' were critically acclaimed including by Kate Copstick at The Scotsman who wrote that 'Few have been as deeply moving as Cassidy' and One4Review in their 4 and a half star review calling Nathan 'an excellent comedian'.
-Nathan picked up the Best Standup Award (ongoing) again from the Pegasus Awards.
-The ISH Edinburgh Comedy Awards that he founded in 2023 were backed my many comedians and institutions in the industry including a £10,000 donation from James Corden.
-Nathan has announced a 2025 European tour of his show Observational taking in the UK, The Netherlands, Spain, Switzerland, Belgium and Luxembourg and the YouTube special of his show 'Piracy' was released in August.
+In 2025, Cassidy's two shows 'Piracy' and 'It's Not The End Of The World' were critically acclaimed including by Kate Copstick at The Scotsman who wrote that 'Few have been as deeply moving as Cassidy' and One4Review in their 4 and a half star review calling Cassidy 'an excellent comedian'.
+Cassidy picked up the Best Standup Award (ongoing) again from the Pegasus Awards.
+The ISH Edinburgh Comedy Awards that he founded in 2023 were backed by many comedians and institutions in the industry including a £10,000 donation from James Corden.
+Cassidy announced a 2025 European tour of his show Observational taking in the UK, The Netherlands, Spain, Switzerland, Belgium and Luxembourg and the YouTube special of his show 'Piracy' was released in August.

-In 2024, Nathan was nominated for his show ‘The Spine That Shagged Me’ for Best Standup at the Shaftesbury Fringe and Buxton Fringe.
-At the Brighton Fringe 2024 they retired Nathan from the Best Standup award after winning the award the two previous years, renaming the award the Nathan Cassidy Memorial Award.
-At the Edinburgh Festival Fringe in 2024, Nathan picked up the Best Standup Award from the Pegasus Awards.
+In 2024, Cassidy was nominated for his show 'The Spine That Shagged Me' for Best Standup at the Shaftesbury Fringe and Buxton Fringe.
+At the Brighton Fringe 2024 they retired Cassidy from the Best Standup award after winning the award the two previous years, renaming the award the Nathan Cassidy Memorial Award.
+At the Edinburgh Festival Fringe in 2024, Cassidy picked up the Best Standup Award from the Pegasus Awards.

 In 2023, his shows 'Amnesia' and 'Fifty' he was awarded with the Best Standup Award at the Brighton Fringe and 'Fifty' was nominated for Best Standup at the Buxton Fringe.
-‘Fifty’ was subsequently released as an Amazon Prime Special.
+'Fifty' was subsequently released as an Amazon Prime Special.

-In 2022, Nathan was nominated for Best Standup at the Buxton Fringe for his show 'Hot Tub God' and this show along with his show 'Observational' were awarded with the Best Standup Award at the Brighton Fringe.
+In 2022, Cassidy was nominated for Best Standup at the Buxton Fringe for his show 'Hot Tub God' and this show along with his show 'Observational' were awarded with the Best Standup Award at the Brighton Fringe.
 ‘Observational’ was subsequently released as an Amazon Prime Special.

-In 2021, Nathan was nominated for an Off West End Stage Award for his show 'Bumblebee' along with nominations for Best Comedy Show at the Greater Manchester Fringe and Buxton Fringe.
+Cassidy was nominated for the 2021 Off West End Stage Awards for his show 'Bumblebee' along with nominations for Best Comedy Show at the Greater Manchester Fringe and Buxton Fringe.
 'Bumblebee' was subsequently released as an Amazon Prime Special.
 His show 'Bumblebee' was featured in several publications as being offered up to be performed at people's houses as part of the Edinburgh Festival Fringe.